Christian Miller (American football): Personal life

 Miller's father, Corey Miller, was a nine-year NFL veteran who spent time with the New York Giants and Minnesota Vikings.
 Miller now serves as a broadcaster and analyst covering the Alabama Crimson Tide and is the host of The Millers' Edge Radio Show.

+On April 11, 2026, Miller's radio show, The Millers' Edge, was named Best Sports Talk Show (Alabama Medium Market) at the 20th Annual ABBY Awards, presented by the Alabama Broadcasters Association.